-The PC board layout of the switching DC/DC regulator is very important to minimize the noise injected in high impedance nodes and interference generated by the high switching current loops.
+The PC board layout of switching DC/DC regulator is very important to minimize the noise injected in high impedance nodes and interferences generated by the high switching current loops.

-In a step-down converter, the input loop (including the input capacitor, the Power MOSFET and the freewheeling diode) is the most critical one.
-This is due to the fact that the high value pulsed current is flowing through it.
-In order to minimize the EMI, this loop must be as short as possible.
+In a step-down converter the input loop (including the input capacitor, the Power MOSFET and the free wheeling diode) is the most critical one.
+This is due to the fact that the high value pulsed current are flowing through it.
+In order to minimize the EMI, this loop has to be as short as possible.

-The feedback pin (FB) connection to the external resistor divider is a high impedance node, so the interference can be minimized by placing the routing of the feedback node as far as possible from the high current paths.
-To reduce the pick-up noise, the resistor divider must be placed very close to the device.
+The feedback pin (FB) connection to external resistor divider is a high impedance node, so the interferences can be minimized placing the routing of feedback node as far as possible from the high current paths.
+To reduce the pick up noise the resistor divider has to be placed very close to the device.

-To filter the high frequency noise, a small bypass capacitor (220 nF -1 $\mu$ F) can be added as close as possible to the input voltage pin of the device.
+To filter the high frequency noise, a small bypass capacitor (220 nF - 1 $\mu$ F) can be added as close as possible to the input voltage pin of the device.